 The rabbitmq-management plugin provides an HTTP-based API for the management and monitoring of your RabbitMQ server.
 It enables by default on all CloudAMQP instances and assigned port 443.

-The full HTTP API reference can be found in the official RabbitMQ Management HTTP API documentation.
+The full HTTP API reference can be found in the official RabbitMQ Management HTTP API documentation, or in the LavinMQ management HTTP API documentation.

 Example of how to publish a message to the default exchange with the routing key my_key: